-Please enjoy your new website.
-The Members' Area is ready for you to visit.
+Please enjoy your website.
+The Members' Area is waiting for you to visit.
 Just click on Member Resources and log in.

 Mary Caldwell was the winner of the Stenograph Duet Rolling Case.
 Thank you to all who entered!

 Student liaison Matt Moss was also an award winner.
 Well done!